 Roland / Boss has finally come out with a really heavy duty pedal, for people who don't like the plastic pedals normally available.
 This pedal is really cool because it works as a normal volume pedal OR an expression pedal, by plugging into different jacks.
 For expression use, you don't have to use a Y or Insert cable like with most volume pedals, just a normal cable with stereo ends.
 They also have an adjustment screw on the bottom for more or less force to move it.
 The 500H is high impedance for mono guitar or expression pedal control using a high resistance pot.
 The 500L is stereo and works with low impedance signals for keyboards or active electronics or expression control with a low resistance pot.

-Basically we modify many tube screamer type pedals and boss pedals to make them sound better.
-After the mod they are smoother and less harsh, more musical, less like a pedal and more like a great cranked tube amp.
+Basically we modify many production pedals to make them sound better.
+After the mods they are smoother and less harsh, more musical, less like a pedal and more like a great cranked tube amp.
 We can sell you new pedals already modified.
-There is an order form below for online ordering.
-Or you can send me your pedal to mod, it takes just a few days for us to finish the mod and ship it back to you.
+New pedals are available on buyanalogman.com or you can send in your pedal to mod, it takes just a few days for us to finish the mod and ship it back to you.
 Prices for the various mods are found below or on the Mod Form for sending in with your pedal.
 Please fill out the form, then print it and send it in with your pedal to mod.
 It explains everything you need to send in a pedal for the mod.

 Here are some samples showing comparisons of our various modified pedals.
 It is a POPUP WINDOW of Back in Black AC/DC licks.

 Here is a short sample of the DS-1/SUPER mod, Ohbayashi san playing my strat through the Deluxe Reverb.